 What is it?

-The new Defender had to overcome a deafening roar of opinion, both negative and positive, before even anyone had driven it.
-Upvotes from people who loved the design and the progressive engineering.
-Trolling from those who said it's too posh to push: that it has fatally busted the rough'n'ready brief of the original.
+The Defender had to overcome a deafening roar of opinion (both negative and positive) when it was launched in 2020.
+And that was before anyone had even driven it.
+Upvotes from people who loved the design and the progressive engineering; trolling from those who said it was too posh to push and that it fatally busted the rough 'n' ready brief of the original.

-But after a year on the road, the 110 proved its mettle, provided you don't mind its size, and can afford it.
-So here comes the 90 version to spread the appeal.
-It can be had more cheaply, and at a lower spec, and it isn't so bulky.
+But after a few years on the road, the 110 proved its mettle, provided you don't mind its size, and can afford it.
+The 90 spreads the appeal even further, as it can be had more cheaply and in a lower spec, without the bulk.

 How much smaller is it?